Before you begin

 CUR files received in the S3 bucket in your DoiT account are discovered by the DoiT Platform within 15 minutes upon arrival.

-After a CUR file is discovered by the DoiT platform, it can take up to 6 hours for the cost data to become available in the DoiT Console.
+In normal circumstances, after a CUR file is discovered by the DoiT platform, it takes about 6 hours for the cost data to become available in the DoiT Console.

-To sum up, if the S3 bucket that stores CUR files is created in your DoiT account, after a cost is incurred, it can take 24–72 hours for the usage data to become available in the DoiT Console.
+To sum up, if the S3 bucket that stores CUR files is created in your DoiT account, after a cost is incurred, it typically takes 24–72 hours for the usage data to become available in the DoiT Console.

 AWS Documentation: Report timeline